-You can create different housekeeping schedules from the Housekeeping configuration screen under the Inventory sub-menu.
+You can create different housekeeping schedules from the Housekeeping config screen, under the Inventory sub-menu.

 Click the Add new button to create a new Cleaning type.